 6. This is largely meaningless innuendo, and hardly worthy of further

 In other words, like the Christian

 fathers, these scholars and experts will concede that the gospel tale

 and Christian ideology constitute a direct lift from so-called

 Paganism.
 They will even admit that the gospel story is fiction, cagily

 calling it "benign deceit."
 Yet these scholars and researchers will

-continue in their quest to find a 'historical" Jesus, endlessly pumping
+continue in their quest to find a 'historical" Yeshua, endlessly pumping

 out tomes that would be better off as trees.
 Waite describes their

 [Commentary] "These Scholars" that